syncfusion-content/maui-docs/MAUI/Scheduler/agenda-view.md

 ## Week header customization

-The week header can be customized by using the `WeekHeaderSettings` property of `AgendaView` in the `SfScheduler.`
+The agenda week header view can be customized by using the `WeekHeaderSettings` property of `AgendaView` in the `SfScheduler.`

 You can style the date format, height, text style, and background color by using the properties such as `DateFormat,` `Height,` `TextStyle,` and `Background` properties of `WeekHeaderSettings.`